 Everything I have written about so far is completely free.
 If you want to take it to the next level, you can join FutureAdvisor premium.
 The fee is 0.5%, which is very, very low for an investment advisor.
 For a $100,000 portfolio, that cost would be around $1.40 per day.

 For that fee, you get two major benefits over the free account.
 First, FutureAdvisor will make trades and manage your account for you, including automatic rebalancing.
 With the click of a button, your investments are on auto-pilot and you hardly have to think about them at all.
-Second, you get to take advantage of tax loss harvesting, where the robo trader will sell and buy to lower your tax bill and offset investment gains with investment losses.
+Second, you get to take advantage of tax loss harvesting.
+The robo trader will sell and buy to lower your tax bill and offset investment gains with investment losses.

 If you have absolutely no idea what you are doing with your investments, FutureAdvisor is a great option.
 It is reasonably priced and can really take care of everything for you.
 And, based on what I’ve seen, the advice is pretty good.

-If you want a more hands-on approach and want to track all of your finances through one tool, Personal Capital is the way to go, but you pay a little more to work with a person instead of a computer.
+If you want a more hands-on approach and want to track all of your finances through one tool, Personal Capital is the way to go.
+However you pay a little more to work with a person instead of a computer.
 If that benefit is worth the cost is up to you.

 For me, I am glad I joined the free version but do not plan to sign up for the paid version.
 I am perfectly happy managing everything myself.
 But I did like a couple of the platform’s suggestions, so my portfolio will be getting a bit of an upgrade over the next few weeks.